 Coleman is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Coleman is a city of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Coleman who work in healthcare suport services (12.17%), healthcare (10.87%), and office and administrative support (10.43%).

-Coleman is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Coleman doesn't have a public transportation system that people use for their commute.

 The per capita income in Coleman in 2018 was $19,284, which is low income relative to Florida and the nation.
 This equates to an annual income of $77,136 for a family of four.